marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

     self._visualize_markers()
 ```

-### Exploring the RL problem
+## 4. Exploring the RL problem / Reward and Observation Tuning
 https://isaac-sim.github.io/IsaacLab/main/source/setup/walkthrough/training_jetbot_reward_exploration.html

-- 🎯 The Core Goal: Teaching the AI to *Drive*

-- The main point is to set up the problem for our Reinforcement Learning (RL) AI (the agent).
+### 4.1- Goal of this section:
+- Goal: train a policy that drives the Jetbot toward any requested direction efficiently.
+- Expands the Jetbot’s observations so it knows where the command direction is and how it is moving.
+- Computes the robot’s forward vector, and uses dot/cross products to express alignment and turn direction simply.
+- Designs different reward functions that teach the robot how to :
+  - move forward
+  - align with the command
+  - move toward the command
+- Fixes “degenerate” behaviors (like driving backward) by reshaping the reward.

-- The agent is the AI brain, like the robot driver that observes (information about the current state + the goal) and acts based on the observation.
-It runs its internal logic (policy) and decides what action to take based on the difference (error) between the current state (current linear and angular velocities) and the future state (goal/command).
+- The Agent (robot) runs its policy and the RL decides what action to take based on the difference (error/cost) between the current state (current linear and angular velocities) and the future state (goal/command).
-- We don't want to just "teleport" the robot to a new spot.
-We want to teach it *how* to take the correct **actions** (like spinning its wheels) to move from its **current state** (where it is now) to a **desired state** (the goal).
+- Although we know on which coordinates we want the robot to end up at (goal), we don't want to just "teleport" the robot to a new spot.
+We want to teach it **how** to take the correct **actions** (like spinning its wheels) to move from its **current state** (where it is now) to a **desired state** (the goal).
 - The AI learns by trial and error.
 It needs to see the "error" (the difference between its current state and its goal) to learn which actions reduce that error.
 - With **Reinforcement Learning**, it tells the agent what to do by: if error (difference between initial state and command) increases after action -> negative reinforcement.
 If error decreases after action -> positive reinforcement.

+### 4.2- How it works?

-#### 0\.
-The "Current Observation Space": (a 6-dimensional Observation vector)
+#### 4.2.1- The "Current Observation Space": (a 6-dimensional Observation vector)
 Before updating this observation vector, the AI only knew how it was currently moving.
 This was its **"6-dimensional velocity vector"**:

 - Linear Velocity X (how fast it's moving forward/backward)